Timeline of the 2015 Pacific typhoon season

-During the season, a total of 36 systems were designated as Tropical Depressions, as determined by the following Meteorological organizations: the Japan Meteorological Agency (JMA); the Philippine Atmospheric, Geophysical and Astronomical Services Administration (PAGASA); the Joint Typhoon Warning Center (JTWC); or one of various other reporting agencies, such as the China Meteorological Administration, or the Hong Kong Observatory.
+The 2015 Pacific typhoon season had a relatively active tropical cyclone season, with its first five months being unusually active and intense due to a developing El Niño.
+During the season, a total of 36 systems were designated as Tropical Depressions, as determined by the following Meteorological organizations: the JMA; the PAGASA; the JTWC; or one of various other reporting agencies, such as the China Meteorological Administration, or the Hong Kong Observatory.
 Throughout the 2015 season, 13 systems entered or formed in the Philippine Area of Responsibility (PAR), with six of them making landfall directly over the Philippines.